jm1021/churchofjesuschrist/_posts/2025-04-20-armor_of_God.md

 ![armor]({{site.baseurl}}/images/armor_of_god.png)

-## Revelation on the Armor (D&C 27)

-### The Sacrament connects to the Atonement
+## D&C 27 The Sacrament connects to the Atonement

-2 For, behold, I say unto you, that it mattereth not what ye shall eat or what ye shall drink when ye partake of the sacrament, if it so be that ye do it with an eye single to my glory—remembering unto the Father my body which was laid down for you, and my blood which was shed for the remission of your sins.
+27:2 For, behold, I say unto you, that it mattereth not what ye shall eat or what ye shall drink when ye partake of the sacrament, if it so be that ye do it with an eye single to my glory—remembering unto the Father my body which was laid down for you, and my blood which was shed for the remission of your sins.

-## 🛡️ The Armor of God: Restored Through Angels (D&C 27:5-18)
+## 🛡️ D&C 27:5-18 The Armor of God: Restored Through Angels

 The armor was restored to us by the Angels. **They brought the keys** of restoration of all things.